logankilpatrick/wgschool/content/chapel/chapel-03-domain-parallelism.md

 ~~~

 If `n=8` in our code is sufficiently large, there are enough array elements per node (8*8/4 = 16 in our
-case) to fully utilize all three available cores on each node, so our output should be
+case) to fully utilize the two available cores on each node, so our output should be

 ~~~ {.bash}
 $ chpl test.chpl -o test